pajachiet/pymongo-schema/README.md

 A way to compare the schema dictionaries and highlights the differences.

-## Test than a mongo schema can be mapped tosql
+## Test if a mongo schema can be mapped tosql

 - test for the presence of mongo types in the mapping
 - look for mixes of list and scalar, that are currently not supported by mongo-connector-postgresql